weiliubc/strategic_influencer_of_naive_agents/unified_model/README.md

 The above notebook had a typo in that the one-shot model used the infinite-horizon solution instead of the finite-horizon solution, which is corrected [in this revised notebook](https://github.com/jbrightuniverse/strategic_influencer_of_naive_agents/blob/main/unified_model/myopic_comparison_revised.ipynb).
 The same conclusions as previous still hold despite the change.

 ### [Small Delta Myopic Comparison](https://github.com/jbrightuniverse/strategic_influencer_of_naive_agents/blob/main/unified_model/myopic_comparison_small_delta.ipynb)
 This notebook repeats the exercise for a longer finite horizon and a smaller value of delta.
-The limiting behaviour in delta is that the two models approach equality but the myopic payoff is always above the one-shot payoff.
+The limiting behaviour for decreasing delta is that the two models approach equality but the myopic payoff is always above the one-shot payoff.